carbon-language/carbon-lang/docs/design/generics/details.md

 -   You can add any declaration that you could add to a class except for declarations that would change the representation of the type.
 This means you can add methods, functions, interface implementations, and aliases, but not fields, base classes, or virtual functions.
+The specific implementations of virtual functions are part of the type representation, and so no virtual functions may be overridden in an adapter either.
 -   The adapted type is compatible with the original type, and that relationship is an equivalence class, so all of `Song`, `SongByTitle`, `FormattedSong`, and `FormattedSongByTitle` end up compatible with each other.